-Links: Your church's adopted missionaries
+Care & Connection: Your church's adopted missionaries

-Ideas for local church involvement in Links
+Ideas for local church involvement in Care & Connectdion

-Are your Links missionaries on home assignment?
+Are your Care and Connection missionaries on home assignment?

 Find out when your adopted missionaries are due for a home assignment with a schedule of deputation services.
 If your church's adopted missionaries are going to be on home assignment soon, take advantage of that.
 Try to schedule them in your church and in others on your district that have also adopted them.
 Give them the royal treatment.
 Plan a family-style dinner and a time of celebration.
 If you can only have your Links missionary family on a weeknight, contact neighboring churches and plan a big multi-church reception.